 signs and symptoms, and answers to frequently asked questions.

 West Nile statistics and maps of counties with positive birds, horses and humans.

 Information for Health Care Providers

 Important information for Health Care Professionals about West Nile.

 MDH is no longer taking dead bird reports.
+Since 2002, MDH has used dead bird reporting and virus testing to confirm West Nile Virus is widely established throughout Minnesota.
+As further reporting and testing would not add to this understanding, we have discontinued dead bird reporting efforts.
 Thank you for your help during the initial years of WNV surveillance in Minnesota.